clarkio/hackathon-template/README.md

         b.
 2 hours: Attendees hack on projects
         c.
 30 mins: Presentations (and judging if there are prizes)
 5. had azure passes to provide to attendees upon registration
-    i. see Allison or Mel for that
+    i. see events team for that
 6. determined prizes for winners
-    i.      make sure to have enough for everyone ii.     limit team sizes so prizes can be distributed evenly iii.    funding and purchasing was handled by Allison and Mel
+    i.      make sure to have enough for everyone ii.     limit team sizes so prizes can be distributed evenly iii.    funding and purchasing was handled by events team
 7. provided food and beverages at the event
-    i. handled by Allison and Mel
+    i. handled by events team
 -->